pekacheew/PSEC-CA1/Documentations/README.txt

 Checklist: User Testing and Validation of program

-Post-Implementation Support:
-You can contact the original creator of this code at
-Email: imasterjokergt@gmail.com
-Mobile Number: +65 96492492

 Further Maintenance can be done by yourself or your team.
 Remember to update all existing documentations after doing so.